Online Training for Faculty and Staff

 This video-based program will provide information about how to support someone who’s experienced sexual assault, dating violence or stalking, as well as ways you can intervene in high-risk situations to help keep people safe.
 This program will also cover the University of St. Thomas policies prohibiting sexual misconduct and resources employees can access should they encounter such a situation.
 We hope you will find this information useful and that it can serve as a starting point for discussion within and beyond our community.

 FAQs about training:

-All University of St. Thomas employees are required to complete the training.
-If you have questions about whether you are required to take this training, please contact the Title IX Coordinator, Danielle Hermanny, at email@example.com.
+All University of St. Thomas employees are required to complete the training within the first 5 days of employment, and then every two years thereafter.
+If you have questions about whether you are required to take this training, please contact the Title IX Coordinator, Danielle Hermanny, at firstname.lastname@example.org.

 Employees will receive an email from 'Student Success' with instructions about accessing the training, either at program kick off on February 5, 2018, or upon becoming a new employee at St. Thomas.
 Those instructions are as follows:

 - Click on ‘Apps & Tools’ at the top of the page.

 - Then click the Required Sexual Misconduct Training link.

 Training must be completed within five days of beginning employment, and every two years thereafter.
 Training was initially rolled out in February 2018; for the bulk of University employees, they can expect to receive a reminder to complete training in the even years (ex.
 2020, 2022, etc.) following.
 The email inviting employees to take the training will indicate an initial deadline.
 Employees will receive reminders if they fail to complete the training within the identified time, and supervisors may be contacted for continued failure to complete the training.

 Failure to complete the training will result in communication to an employee's supervisor.